Aidenseo3180/ECE1894-Industry-Project-with-Microsoft/README.md

 ```bash
 pytest {testfiles to run} -n {number of pods per deployment} --tx='pod' --dist=each
 ```
+All the testfiles must be from the same folder.
+The plugin still needs to be tested in Windows OS.
 ## Reference
 The plugin uses Kubernetes API to create/delete kubernetes deployments.
 https://github.com/kubernetes-client/python/blob/master/kubernetes/README.md